Workplace Investigations

 Intake: capturing the complaint without prejudging it

 Intake should focus on capturing the complaint accurately, identifying any immediate welfare or safety considerations, and explaining what will happen next.
-The person taking the complaint is not the person who decides what to do about it.
+The person taking the complaint is not the person who decides what to do about it — making that distinction clear from the outset protects the integrity of later decisions and reduces the pressure on the intake conversation.

-Clear, neutral language at intake — including about confidentiality limits and process — sets the tone for everything that follows.
+Clear, neutral language at intake — including about confidentiality limits, who else will be told what, and the available pathways — sets the tone for everything that follows.
+Intake records should be factual and free of preliminary conclusions, with the complainant given an opportunity to confirm the summary if practicable.

 Triage: separating welfare, conduct and systemic issues

 A single complaint may raise welfare needs, individual conduct issues and systemic concerns at the same time.
-Triage should be designed to identify each strand and respond to it on its own terms, rather than collapsing them into a single investigation question.
+Triage should be designed to identify each strand and respond to it on its own terms, rather than collapsing them into a single investigation question that cannot answer all three.
+Pathways include informal resolution, structured conversations, mediation where appropriate (see also mediation and dispute resolution), formal investigation and, in some cases, systemic remediation without an individual finding.

 Procedural fairness for complainants and respondents

 Documentation should capture the decision, the reasoning, the actions taken and any agreed follow-up.
-Where a matter points to a systemic issue — a policy gap, a training need, a manager capability concern — that should be recorded and addressed separately from the individual outcome.
+Where a matter points to a systemic issue — a policy gap, a training need, a manager capability concern, a cultural pattern — that should be recorded and addressed separately from the individual outcome, drawing on the psychosocial safety framework where the issue sits in that domain.

 How AWS supports complaint handling and review

-AWS supports employers across intake, triage, investigation, mediation and post-matter review.
+AWS supports employers across intake, triage, investigation, mediation and post-matter review for discrimination, harassment and related conduct matters.
 Engagements are scoped to preserve independence where required and to operate within the organisation's existing governance.

 What employers should review